paulzer01/another-basic-twitter-clone/README.md

 -----

 **5.3 Edit your Public Security Group**
-* Add two 'Custom TCP Rule' with the 'Port range' set to the port that your app is running on.
+* Add two new inbound rules with using 'Custom TCP Rule' with the 'Port range' set to the port that your app is running on.

 For example:
 | Type                | Port range          | Source              | IP version |